What are Depositary Receipts?

 Depositary Receipts is the financial instrument which serves the purposes for both investors and issuing firm.
-As this provides a platform where a firm can raise fund from the foreign country and investor gets the opportunity to diversify his portfolio by investing in this depositary receipts of foreign companies.
+This provides a platform where a firm can raise funds from a foreign country, and the investor gets the opportunity to diversify his portfolio by investing in these depositary receipts of foreign companies.

 Important Point to Remember

 American Depositary Receipts are issued only to the investor in the United States & Global depositary receipts are issued to all investors in the world except to the investors in the United States.